SergioCasCeb/CSSFrameworks/README.md

 Finally, Bulma has a really simple, readable, and easy-to-use naming system for its utilities and components, which makes it easier for everyone to understand what each class is doing.

-* The size of bulma v0.9.4 is 201.9 kB (minified), and 26.9 kB when compressed
+* Size:The size of bulma v0.9.4 is 201.9 kB (minified), and 26.9 kB when compressed
-* Can be installed through NPM, Yarn and Bower or directly downloaded from their website and github
+* Installation: Can be installed through NPM, Yarn and Bower or directly downloaded from their website and github
-* Completely free to use (MIT license)
+* License: Completely free to use (MIT license)
-* More than 200k users
+* Popularity:More than 200k users
+* Maintenance: Constant bug fixes and maintenance (The latest version as of 08.11.2022 is v0.9.4 released on 08.05.2022)
 * Completely responsive with a mobile-first approach
-* Constant bug fixes and maintenance (The latest version as of 08.11.2022 is v0.9.4 released on 08.05.2022)

 | Advantages  | Disadvantages |
 |     ---     |    ----     |